 In late 19th and early 20th century, Emeryville began to grow as an industrial city.
 Judson Iron Works, Sherwin-Williams Paint Company and Shell Development, the research arm of Shell Oil Company, were some of the businesses that were added at that time.
 Industries began to move away from Emeryville in the late 1960s, which caused the city to fall into a period of decline.
 By the 1970s the city was revived with the development of its marina.
 Then in the 1980s more growth came to Emeryville: a large shopping area was built, Chiron Corporation, which is a major biotechnology company, moved in, and Amtrak built a train new depot to replace the West Oakland depot that had been damaged during the Loma Prieta Earthquake in 1989.
 More shopping, restaurants and residential areas were constructed during the 1990s and early 2000s, all of which made Emeryville an attractive destination to shop, visit and live.
 According to the census of 2001, there were 6,882 people and 1,165 families living in the Emeryville.
 In 2009, the U.S. Census Bureau estimated that 9,866 people lived in Emeryville.

-Willoughby Brod, LLP has a history of providing excellent legal representation to its clients in and around Emeryville.
+the Brod Law Firm has a history of providing excellent legal representation to its clients in and around Emeryville.
 The focus of the firm is to help our clients, who are composed of individuals and small businesses.

 We are Emeryville personal injury attorneys who handle injury cases on a contingency-fee basis.
 A contingency-fee based case means that legal fees are only owed if a recovery is obtained on your behalf.
 We are Emeryville business attorneys, and meeting our clients' legal and financial interests is our most important goal.